Should You Exercise During Ramadan?

 End Date: 12th May (Sunrise: 5:13am | Sunset: 8:41pm | Day length: 15h 31min).

-Since the UK is quite far north of the equator, the days are long (and get even longer) during the month of Ramadan.
-This makes it particularly difficult for Muslims living in the UK who are trying to maintain normal activity levels and body composition.
+Since the UK is quite far north from the equator, the days are long (and get even longer) during the month of Ramadan.
+This makes it particularly difficult for Muslims living in the UK who are trying to maintain normal activity levels or training regimes.

 The Order of the Day (The 5 Prayers)